skrysmanski/devlog/content/articles/hugo/test-pages/alert-tests/index.md

 - test-page
 ---

-This page lists the various info boxes supported by the dev-log theme - both as code block and as Hugo short code.
+This page lists the various alerts supported by the dev-log theme.

 ## Note